sepi/rafthercal/README.md

 {% include "footer.rml" %}
 ```

+Use strftime to format dates and times using format strings documented [here](https://strftime.org/).

 ## Implement your own plugins

 Create a class `FooPlugin` in a file `foo.py` in the rafthercal directory that inherits from `rafthercal.plugin.BasePlugin` and list it in `RAFTHERCAL_PLUGIN_CLASSES` as `foo.FooPlugin`.
 Implement `get_context` and `get_template`.